FinanceExpert200/Capstone-Project/planning/user_stories.md

 - Frequency of site access: A few times a week, after school hours.
 - Motivation/Pain points: Olivia can't wait to open her own brokage account.
 She is invested in becoming familar with the stock market.
 Growing up she has seen friend and family gain sucuess within this market.
 She has also heard of the multiple strategies people have taken to ensure a successful trade in the market.
 As a result, she wants to understand how these different strategies work.
 However, she is too young to open a real brokeage account and finds it difficult to understand the trading terminology used in this market.

-User Persona: David Thompson: a small business owner from Sydney, Australia.
+User Persona #2: David Thompson: a small business owner from Sydney, Australia.
 - Age: 45
 - Access/sophistication with technology: Comfortable using computers and smartphones.
 - Frequency of site access: Once or twice a week, typically on weekends.